the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-meetings.md

 - In the last part of the call, create action points and delegate them to different people while on the call
   - Ask people to volunteer to assign themselves to each task, but be inclusive and equitable in this process
 - End the meeting on time by thanking everyone and sharing the date for a next call, if any!
-- If possible, stay a few minutes extra on the call to make sure that people have a chance to clarify their questions after the meetinf
+- If possible, stay a few minutes extra on the call to make sure that people have a chance to clarify their questions after the meeting

 ### Breakout rooms